mindbody/mbkit/packages/Card/README.md

 # Card

-This is a react component of a card component for displaying content.
+A styled container for displaying groups of content

 ## Installation